MafiaHub/MafiaUnity-mods/README.md

 ## How to apply for modder role on our Discord server?

 If you want to apply for a modder role and share your mods with others on the server, ask our **Mod Curators** about it.
 They will review your past contribution and decide based on that.
-Note that your application might get rejected and you should repeat the process only until 7 days pass.
+Note that your application might get rejected and you should repeat the process only after 7 days pass.

 ## Disclaimer